 The MIPS liner sits between your head and the EPS foam, allowing independent movement during angled impacts.
 Bell uses MIPS technology across multiple models, demonstrating its commitment to rotational protection research.

-The exact real-world difference MIPS makes varies by impact type and angle, though laboratory testing consistently shows measurable strain reduction.
+While the exact real-world difference MIPS makes varies by impact type and angle, laboratory testing consistently shows measurable reductions in strain.

 The Bell Lithium pricing starts at $214 USD for solid colors without MIPS, making the safety certifications and optional rotational protection accessible for most riders seeking modern technology.